ic1618/Microsoft-Project15-ELP/docs/howtorun.md

 <img src="assets/folders.png" alt="Folders" width="400"/>

 If you downloaded the detector from GitHub, rather than drive, download [this file](https://drive.google.com/drive/folders/1AswdCXlv3cxjgTwge2dIbkBxJv8ztLMF?usp=sharing) and place it in the 'dataset' folder.
-If you having problems with this, just directly download the model from drive [here.](https://drive.google.com/drive/folders/14zVEjr4lzfFRlvO-5OPjV9ZKryxzValS?usp=sharing)
+Also, inside the 'dataset' folder, create a folder called 'detected'.
+If you have problems with this, just directly download the model from drive [here.](https://drive.google.com/drive/folders/14zVEjr4lzfFRlvO-5OPjV9ZKryxzValS?usp=sharing)

 ### For Yolov4

 You should have the folders below:

 <img src="assets/yolofolders.png" alt="Folders" width="400"/>

+Create the a folder called 'detected' in 'VOCdevkit\VOC2007' if not present.

 ### For Custom Vision